(2009)

 –REFERENCE: In Legends of Tomorrow #4 Part 3.
 Upon waking up from his Zur-En-Arrh dream, Batman finds the Bat-Radia, an alien device straight out of his hallucination.
 Clearly, Simon Hurt’s machinations went a bit beyond an internal examination.
 To mess with Batman even further, the Bat-Radia—actually just a non-functional prop—had to have been fashioned and left with Batman upon his awakening.
 While the Bat-Radia is just a piece of junk, Batman, unsure of what it really is, keeps it as a trophy.
 Suffice to say, this trophy will be lost in a couple years (only to later turn up in the Metahuman Museum of Oddities in Atlanta).

-–REFERENCE: In Batman Incorporated Vol. 2 #3 and Grayson #12.
+–REFERENCE: In Batman Incorporated Vol. 2 #3, Grayson #5, and Grayson #12—originally told in Batman #156.
 Simon Hurt implants post-hypnotic suggestions into Batman’s psyche while he’s undergoing sensory deprivation tests.
 Hurt is actually Thomas Wayne, Bruce’s great(x5) uncle born in the 1700s, endowed with quasi-immortality.
 (Old evil Thomas Wayne gained his immortality in 1765 from a Batman-defeated Hyper-Adapter hurtling backward through time.
 Thomas mistook the Hyper-Adapter for the demon Barbatos, whom he was trying to summon through an occult ritual.)
 During these sensory deprivation tests, Hurt is able to psychoanalyze Batman and literally hear in detail about all of the Dark Knight’s hallucinations, new and old—(Batman has been drugged by Scarecrow and Joker several times before and was recently drugged by Spyral).
-Using dialogue specific to Batman’s most recent hallucination, Dr. Hurt implants the trigger word “Zur-En-Arrh” into Batman’s brain.
+Using dialogue specific to one of Batman’s recent hallucinations, Dr. Hurt implants the trigger word “Zur-En-Arrh” into Batman’s brain.
 Once this word is uttered, Bruce will “shutdown” and lose all memory of having ever been a crime-fighter.
-After a lengthy period of sleep-deprivation in an isolation chamber, Batman temporarily believes Robin has died as a result of an alien encounter (another vivid hallucination).
-Afterward, Batman forgets ever meeting Hurt thanks to hypnosis.
+After a lengthy period of sleep-deprivation in an isolation chamber, Batman temporarily believes Robin has died as a result of an extraterrestrial encounter (another vivid hallucination involving alien trees and a giant pink monster).
+Batman tells Robin all about the hallucination.[3]
+After this round of sensory deprivation concludes, Batman forgets ever meeting Hurt thanks to hypnosis.
 Hurt also blocks all of Batman’s memory of him using hypnosis.
 (Note that this event, while not specifically referenced in the New 52, is canon because the “Leviathan web display” in Batman Incorporated Vol. 2 #3 shows Simon Hurt.
-Therefore, we must assume Hurt’s important back-story bits, being pertinent to the New 52, are at least quasi-canonical.)
+Therefore, we must assume Hurt’s important back-story bits, being pertinent to the New 52, are canonical.)

 –REFERENCE: In Batman Vol. 2 #39.
 Because Batman’s dangerous war on crime so frequently brings him close to death’s door, Robin begins to make light of the darkness in their lives, wise-cracking about death.
 Robin makes a specific joke about how “it isn’t a real weekend unless Batman’s heart stops at least twice” and that Batman should commune with a famous actress next time he catches a glimpse of the entryway to the afterlife.